MicrosoftDocs/azure-reference-other/studio-module-reference/k-means-clustering.md

  After completing the training phase, you use the [Assign Data to Clusters](assign-data-to-clusters.md) module to assign new cases to one of the clusters that was found by the k-means algorithm.
 Cluster assignment is performed by computing the distance between the new case and the centroid of each cluster.
 Each new case is assigned to the cluster with the nearest centroid.

-## How to Configure K-Means Clustering
+## How to configure K-Means Clustering

 1. Add the **K-Means Clustering** module to your experiment.